-Report Section Topic TOR Theme TOR # TOR Question 2.1 Relevance to regional and country priorities Relevance А To what extent are ESMAP and ASTAE objectives and design of the program consistent with current global/regional challenges and concerns in the energy sector, as well as international processes, and with the needs and priorities of their client countries and groups?
+Report Section Торіс TOR Theme TOR # TOR Question 2.1 Relevance to regional and country priorities Relevance A To what extent are ESMAP and ASTAE objectives and design of the program consistent with current global/regional challenges and concerns in the energy sector, as well as international processes, and with the needs and priorities of their client countries and groups?
 Relevance С How have ESMAP and ASTAE identified and responded to demand from client countries?
 To what extent has the ASTAE program contributed to promoting low-carbon, green growth, and scaling up supply of and access to sustainable energy on a regional basis?
 Effectiveness G How effective are ESMAP and ASTAE's linkages to the Bank's energy sector policy dialogue and operations, and to what extent are these linkages established at the country or local levels?
 Sustainability F To what extent have ESMAP and ASTAE demonstrated adaptability or responsiveness the changing global environment including external shocks?
-2.2 comparative advantage Relevance E Do ESMAP and ASTAE have a comparative advantage in the energy sect knowledge and client country priorities and needs?
-To what extent are ES comparative advantages in program and product design and delivery of set Sustainability G To what extent can ESMAP- and ASTAE-initiated activities be broadened Effectiveness D How have ESMAP and ASTAE fulfilled its strategic role?
+2.2 Strategic role and comparative advantage Effectiveness D How have ESMAP and ASTAE fulfilled its strategic role?
 How can this role be made more effective in the future, and what are the related options and possibilities going forward?
-Do ESMAP and ASTAE have a comparative advantage in the energy sector, and if so, is it adapting to evolving knowledge and client country priorities and needs?
+Relevance E Do ESMAP and ASTAE have a comparative advantage in the energy sector, and if so, is it adapting to evolving knowledge and client country priorities and needs?
 To what extent are ESMAP and ASTAE utilizing their comparative advantages in program and product design and delivery of services to clients?
 Sustainability G To what extent can ESMAP- and ASTAE-initiated activities be broadened to a wider and larger beneficiary group, and be leveraged to bring about even more benefits than originally intended without higher cost implications?
 2.3 Business line and program alignment Relevance В To what extent are the business lines and program priorities in line with its three objectives for the FY2014-16 Business Plan: Enhance Development Financing; Influence Policy and Strategy and Increase Client Capacity; and Deepen Knowledge and Generate Innovative Solutions?